Salvation Army Team Emergency Radio Network

-There is no attempt here to educate the reader on basic electronics or the mechanical aspects of antenna building and feedline construction.
+To begin this introduction it should be said that there is no attempt here to educate the reader on basic electronics or the mechanical aspects of antenna building and feedline construction.
 Learning how to put on a coax connector or stand–off ladder line, are subjects best left to personal discussions in a one–to–one level meeting with a local Elmer.
-It is assumed, for this text, that the reader has at least a basic understanding of electronics and electronic theory of AC circuits, requisite for any serious study of antennas, (see chapter 4 of the 21st edition of The Amateur Handbook for basic knowledge) and has viewed with more than passing interest, basic ntenna system practice.
+It is assumed, for this text, that the reader has at least a basic understanding of electronics and electronic theory of AC circuits, requisite for any serious study of antennas, (see chapter 4 of the 21st edition of The Amateur Handbook© for basic knowledge) and has viewed with more than passing interest, basic antenna system practice.
 The reader is provided some basic knowledge of how radio frequencies behave on a radio frequency radiator and feed line, and discussion progresses to the more complex subject of impedance and directional antennas.
 This is not a reference text.
 It is a broad sketch of the very detailed and complex subject of antennas and feedlines and the theory that is underlying their design.
 The reader is allowed to explore at leisure, the details in trusted, locally available sources and the reference material listed at the end.
+There is a lot of material here and the text is expansive.
+You are encouraged to go slowly through it all and not skip to the end or skip subjects that become tedious.